Efficient Symbolic Execution of Software under Fault Attacks: Conclusion

 \section{Conclusion}

-We have presented a symbolic method to analyze the impact of fault attacks on software both accurately and efficiently.
-The method has two new components.
-The first is a fault modeling component that accurately models the impact of hardware faults as instruction skipping.
-The second is a redundancy pruning component that leverages both fault saturation and computing the weakest precondition to avoid exploring redundant program paths.
-Our experimental evaluation on a large set of benchmark programs shows that the method outperforms the state-of-the-art technique, by detecting many previously missed violations and significantly reducing the computational cost.
+We have presented a symbolic execution based method to analyze the impact of hardware faults on the safety of a software program both accurately and efficiently.
+The method has two new techniques.
+The first one is a compiler-based program transformation technique for accurate fault modeling.
+The second one is a redundancy pruning technique that leverages fault saturation and weakest precondition to avoid symbolically executing redundant program paths.
+Our experimental evaluation on two sets of benchmark programs shows that the method significantly outperforms the current state-of-the-art method, in that it can detect previously missed violations and can significantly reduce the overall computational cost.